knamatame0729/RAS-SES-598-Space-Robotics-and-AI/assignments/terrain_mapping_drone_control/README.md

 ros2 launch terrain_mapping_drone_control cylinder_landing.launch.py

 ```
+## Extra credit -- 3D reconstruction (50 points)
+Use RTAB-Map or a SLAM ecosystem of your choice to map both rocks, and export the world as a mesh file, and upload to your repo.
+Use git large file system (LFS) if needed.

 ## License

 This assignment is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).